Accepting a limited number of new clients: daytime only

-Rebecca has a passion for working with children ages 6 and up and their parents, teens, adults, couples and families.
+Rebecca has a passion for working with children ages 6 and up, parents, teens, adults and families.
 She brings over eight years of clinical experience to her work with clients.
 Rebecca believes in a strengths-based, multi-modal approach that addresses each client’s individual needs, and has specialized training in family therapy, parent-child therapy and mindfulness interventions for youth.

 In therapy, Rebecca integrates mindfulness techniques, art therapy and cognitive-behavioral approaches to help her clients create a healthier relationship with their emotions, find hope, and learn new tools to navigate through different relationships.

 Rebecca uses play therapy with children to help them learn to navigate the waters of their emotions, learn tools to cope with feelings and communicate needs more effectively with caregivers.
 She helps parents better understand their child’s needs and works with them to reinforce the strategies their child has learned in sessions.
 Rebecca believes a team approach helps children to integrate tools they're learning and improve their experience in the world.

 With adults, Rebecca provides space for clients to process emotions, gain self understanding, and cultivate self compassion.
 Together, she and her clients build upon strengths and learn new ways to move through life’s most difficult obstacles.

 Her hope is that therapy will provide a place for clients to gain insight and develop new tools to grow, heal, and realign with the things in life that bring happiness, health, and fulfillment.

 Rebecca's areas of specialization include:

 ~Positive Psychology: strength focused to help to promote happiness and health

 ~Mindfulness: self awareness, emotional regulation, and self compassion